-3. This report is for Credicorp Ltd., registered in Hamilton, Bermuda.
-Consistent with the scope of Credicorp's Corporate Sustainability Policy, it presents information from the company's most important subsidiaries: Banco de Crédito del Peru (BCP), Mibanco Perú, Mibanco Colombia, BCP Bolivia, Pacifico Seguros, Prima AFP, and Credicorp Capital.
+^{3.} This report is for Credicorp Ltd., registered in Hamilton, Bermuda.
+Consistent with the scope of Credicorp's Corporate Sustainability Policy, it presents information from the company's most important subsidiaries: Banco de Crédito del Peru (BCP), Mibanco Perú, Mibanco Colombia, BCP Bolivia, Pacífico Seguros, Prima AFP, and Credicorp Capital.
 Through these companies, Credicorp Ltd operates in Peru, Colombia, Bolivia, Chile, Panama, and the United States.
 Unless stated otherwise, the information is consolidated at the Credicorp Ltd level.
 The report covers the period from January 1 to December 31, 2023.
-The Sustainability Report is attached to our corporate Annual Report.
-These documents were published together in February 2024.
-Please note that both have been subject to a governance process of review and

 The Sustainability Report is attached to our corporate Annual Report.
 These documents were published together in February 2024.
 Please note that both have been subject to a governance process of review and approval.
 They are ultimately approved by the Board of Directors.
 The information presented in this report has not been externally verified.
 The financial information in the Annual Report comes from the audited financial statements.
-Creditocry's carbon footprint information is audited by an external consultant.
-This report was prepared in accordance with the Global Reporting Initiative (GRI) standards and also used the Sustainability Accounting Standard Board (SASB) Commercial Banking Industry Standards.
+Credicorp's carbon footprint information is audited by an external consultant.
+This report was prepared in accordance with the Global Reporting Initiative (GRI) standards and also used the in BCP during 2023